Gariaband district

-Gariaband District is one of the 33 districts of Chhattisgarh.
+Gariaband district is one of the 33 districts of Chhattisgarh.
 It has its headquarters at Gariaband town.
 The district was carved out of Raipur district in 2012.

 History

 The earliest history of the district is associated with Rajim.
-At the Rajiv Lochan temple, a 7th century inscription records the king as Vilasatunga, most likely from the Nala dynasty.
+At the Rajiv Lochan temple, a 7th-century inscription records the king as Vilasatunga, most likely from the Nala dynasty.
 The region was controlled by a variety of powers, including the Mauryas and Guptas.
-The Kalachuris, who conquered the territory in the 10th century CE continued to rule there until Maratha invasions in 1742.
+The Kalachuris, who conquered the territory in the 10th century CE continued to rule there until Marathas invasions in 1742.

 Geography

 The district covers an area of 5822 sqkm.
 The district is bordered on the south by the Nabarangpur district of Odisha, on the east by the Kalahandi and Nuapada districts of Odisha, on the north by the Mahasamund and Raipur districts and on the west by the Dhamtari district.

 On the north the district is bounded by the Mahanadi river, which merges with the Pairy river near Rajim.
 Part of the district's southern boundary with Odisha is formed by the Tel river.

 The district is divided into five taluks: